Welcome

 SQE1 Syllabus

-• The nature and effect of declarations of incompatibility under s 4 HRA.
+• The process and constitutional significance of issuing a declaration of incompatibility (s 4 HRA).

-• The definition of public authorities and their obligations under s 6 HRA.
+• The definition and scope of “public authority” and the duty under s 6 HRA.

 Test Your Knowledge